wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-messaging-extensions/includes/3-exercise-action-commands.md

 ## Code the messaging extension

 In this section, you will code the action command for the messaging extension.
 Your action command, when triggered, will present the user with a modal dialog where they can select a planet from our solar system.
-The modal dialog is implemented using an Adaptive card.
+The modal dialog is implemented using an Adaptive Card.
 After submitting the dialog, the action command will use another adaptive card to add details about the selected planet.

 ### Add a data set of planet details